-Building Floodplain Ratio (%) Percentage of floodplain buildings to total buildings.
+rereentage of hoodplain buildings to total buildings.
 Rationale Recommendations A higher ratio of buildings in the floodplain to total See building count in SFHA. buildings signifies a greater physical and human exposure to flooding Data Sources: Effective and Advisory Floodplains for 1% Annual-Chance event; WV BLRA Note: Building counts of less than 10 structures are excluded from risk assessments at the incorporated place scale.
+Total buildings in community calculated from